crashinvaders/gdx-texture-packer-gui/.github/ISSUE_TEMPLATE/crash-report.md

 ---

 **Description/steps to reproduce.**
-> if possible provide any information that may help to reproduce the issue.
+> If possible provide any information that may help to reproduce the issue.

 **Crash log**
 > Please paste the crash log copied from the app here.